mahdimirmojarabian/PDF-QnA-E2E-RAG-System-on-Amazon-Bedrock/README.md

 ### Streamlit Demos

-You can run two different Streamlit apps based on your needs:
+You can run two different Streamlit applications:

-#### 🧪 Test Bedrock Connectivity (Simple Chatbot)
+#### 🧪 Bedrock Connectivity Test (Simple Chatbot)

-Use this to verify your Bedrock setup and test simple prompt-response interactions with the model:
+Run this to verify your Bedrock setup using a simple LLM chat interface:

 ```bash
 streamlit run bedrock_test.py
 ```

-#### 🚀 Launch Full RAG Application
+#### 🚀 Main RAG Application (PDF-Based Q&A)

-This runs the complete end-to-end Retrieval-Augmented Generation system for PDF-based Q&A:
+This runs the complete Retrieval-Augmented Generation system for PDF-based Q&A:

 ```bash
 streamlit run rag_demo.py